HughIngram/Retail-App/notes.md

 - [x] get data from local and remote db
 - [x] Use local database if api call fails
     * Unit test
+- [x] show the product list in order ascending by name
+    * putting ordering logic in both the SQL query and the repository is not optimal
+    * consolidate them to a single place